stav/sirem/docs/FILTERING_GUIDE.md

 - Dynamically loads all active tags from the database
 - Click any tag button to add `t:[tag_label]` to the filter
 - Tags are organized by categories and displayed alphabetically

+### Custom Filters

+- Pre-configured complex filters for common use cases
+- Click any custom filter button to add the complete filter to the text box
+- Currently includes:
+  - **Medicare Phone**: Find Medicare contacts ready for phone outreach (excludes those who are ready, cannot be helped, assigned to Brandon, not eligible, or recently contacted)

 ## Best Practices